Supermarket inquiry: Commerce Commission to investigate if Kiwis pay too much for groceries - NZ Herald

 Despite the high degree of concentration, the supermarket industry hasn't been subject to any significant scrutiny from regulators, Duffy says.

-"Supermarkets have a huge influence on the food supply chain, from the farm gate to the dinner table," he says.
+"Supermarkets have a huge influence on the food supply chain, from the farm gate to the dinner table.

 "Their practices not only affect what choices are available to consumers – and which brands end up on shop shelves – but also what we pay at the checkout.